eddyerburgh/notes/docs/distributed-systems/replication-and-consistency.md

 Any updates to a data item are forwarded to that data item's primary, which then applies the update to itself and forwards the update to backup servers.
 The backup servers apply the updates and send an acknowledgement to the primary, which then sends an acknowledgement to the client that initiated the update {% cite distributed-systems -l 399 %}.

-_Note: here, update refers to either changed data or an operation depending on the implementation._

 An alternative approach is to make writes non-blocking, and have a primary respond immediately to clients as soon as the primary has updated its own data store {% cite distributed-systems -l 399-400 %}.

 Primary-backup protocols provide sequential consistency, since all processes will see the same ordering as the primary {% cite distributed-systems -l 400 %}.

 ### Active replication

-In active replication, operations are sent to each replica {% cite distributed-systems -l 401 %}.

-Generally in active replication operations are sent to replicas which then execute the operations on themselves, but it's also possible to send updated state {% cite distributed-systems -l 401 %}.
+In active replication, operations (or state updates) are sent to each replica which then applies the operations to update its state {% cite distributed-systems -l 401 %}.

 Active replication requires operations to be executed in the same order on all replicas.
-One way to achieve this is to use a sequencer server that orders operations and assigns a sequence number to each operation {% cite distributed-systems -l 401 %}.
+One way to achieve this is by using a sequencer server to order and assign a sequence number to each operation {% cite distributed-systems -l 401 %}.

 #### Quorum-based protocols